Rensuke Isogai: Hong Kong

 With the start of the Pacific War, Isogai was recalled to active duty in 1942.
-He was appointed Governor-General of Japanese-occupied Hong Kong on February 20, 1942 at the recommendation of Prime Minister Hideki Tōjō, his former superior officer while serving with the Kwangtung Army.
+He was appointed Governor-General of Japanese-occupied Hong Kong on February 20, 1942, at the recommendation of Prime Minister Hideki Tōjō, his former superior officer while serving with the Kwantung Army.

 During Isogai's tenure, Hong Kong was subjected to martial law.
 He based his command post at the Peninsula Hotel in Kowloon.
 Although Isogai arrived after the worst excesses committed by Japanese troops against civilians during the conquest of Hong Kong, and Isogai's troops (for the most part) were more disciplined than most Japanese forces in mainland China, Hongkongers suffered much deprivation from food shortages.
 The creation and subsequent inflation of the Japanese Military Yen, a currency without reserves issued by the Japanese Imperial Army administration, caused severe disruption of the economy, impoverishing many Hong Kong residents.
 Public transportation and utilities unavoidably failed, due to shortage of fuel and American air raids killed thousands, leaving more homeless.

 While Isogai was much hated by many older generations of Hong Kong people, Isogai is credited with introducing an important element of Hong Kong life during his tenure: Sunday horseracing.
 Sunday horseracing is now a very important part of Hong Kong culture, in which thousands participate.
 Also, Isogai was responsible for the addition of Japanese elements of architecture on the facade of the Hong Kong Government House.

 Isogai retired from the post on December 24, 1944, and returned to Japan.
 At the end of the war, he was arrested by the SCAP authorities and extradited to Nanjing, China, where he faced a military tribunal for war crimes committed during the occupation of Hong Kong.
 He was sentenced to life imprisonment, but released in 1952, and allowed to return to Japan.
 He died in 1967.